Chewie/Conf-Git/git.markdown

 ~~~
 $ git checkout HEAD~3 # Visit the history 3 commits before the last one
 $ git checkout <sha1> # Visit the history of the commit identified by sha1
-$ git checkout HEAD # Go back to the last commit made
+$ git checkout master # Go back to the last commit made
 ~~~

 ## Working with other people